Heat and MS: Managing Sensitivity and Thriving in the Heat

 (P.S: the cost may be tax deductible if you get a written prescription from your doctor)

-- Share your experiences or concerns with the most authentic MS community to get feedbacks from like-minded people.
+*** Share your experiences or concerns here to get feedbacks from like-minded people.
 (You may need to sign up first)